 No matter how much preparation you do, you only know how good your team is when they’re up against it.

-Our team for the most northern long-distance swim was made up of some South Africans, some Brits, some Norwegians and a Dane, whose job it was to keep an eye out for hungry polar bears.
+Our team for the most northern long-distance swim was made up of Brits, South Africans, Norwegians and a Dane, whose job it was to keep an eye out for hungry polar bears.

-It was also my first swim with Tim Noakes, and the first time I experienced his professionalism under pressure.
+It was also my first swim with renowned Sports Scientist Professor Tim Noakes, and the first time I experienced his professionalism under pressure.
 We had taken our outfit to another level.
 (This same core team would go on to face much harsher conditions in Antarctica, the North Pole and Mt Everest.)

 Here’s what I remember about this swim: a massive turquoise glacier feeding into the fjord, with ice chunks as big as buildings breaking off and landing in the 3°C water to form floating icebergs.
 I swam past them with my head in the water and what did I hear?
 Snap-crackle-pop – like Rice Krispies.
 It’s the sound of tiny air bubbles being released from the ice – air that was trapped there as much as 3,000 years ago.
 To swim through this sound is to swim through history.